-Apply: What We Look For
+What We Look For

-We look for those students we believe will thrive at USC.
-Our application process is designed to discover your individual story, so that we might see how you would take advantage of the many opportunities available at USC.
 Like many highly selective universities, we conduct a comprehensive, holistic review of your application to consider academic and personal characteristics.
-We will review your performance in school, the rigor of your program, your writing skills and any test scores you choose to submit.
-We also consider personal qualities, as revealed in community involvement, leadership and achievements.
+We will review your academic performance and the rigor of your program within the context of your school, your essays and any test scores, you choose to submit.
+We also consider personal qualities, as revealed by your school and/or community involvement, leadership and other achievements.

 Successful USC Students